hhhrrrttt222111/CodeChef/ALGORITHMS/Mathematical Algorithms/README.md

 **Binomial Coefficient**: Used to find the Binomail Coefficient of 2 given parameters.

 **Kaprekar Numbers**: Used to check whether a given number is Kaprekar or not.

+**Armstrong Numbers**: Used to check whether a given number is Armstrong or not.